 Projected Loan Balance: $15,000

 Hello!
-My name is Julie Destine, but you can call me Julie, and I am a rising senior at Smith College, where I study Psychology and Statistical & Data Sciences!
+My name is Julie Destine, but you can call me Julie, and I am a senior at Smith College, where I study Education & Child Study and Psychology!
 I love to learning and sharing resources to me, and as a future counselor, I believe that this is something that I will be able to do with my students.
 Being a part of this program has provided numerous opportunities to learn, where 1) I grew in the skill of site development, 2) I grew in knowledge about financial literacy, and 3) I shared my experiences with those in my community.

 Being a part of the program helped me realize how much I can learn from being financially literate at a young age.
 Learning from the mistakes and experiences of others allows me to navigate my finances as we speak!
 I learned about the impact of community with those who have achieved financial freedom and the role I have in obtaining that for myself.

 Upon graduation, I should have $15,000 as an outstanding balance for loans, and being in this program will assist in paying back the loan in a reasonable time frame.
 With your help in aiding me to pay off my loans quickly, not only will I pay this forward, but I will also serve my community by teaching them about financial literacy and providing opportunities for them to grow as well.
 Thank you again!
 Enjoy your day!

 Gabrielle Rodriguez, DAP 2017, North Carolina Agricultural and Technical State University Class of 2022

 Projected Loan Balance: $80,000